 How does Ebola spread, and who is most at risk?

 Ebola spreads through direct contact with the bodily fluids of someone who is sick or has recently died from the disease.
-New cases can occur among family members and others who have had close physical contact with a patient, including through burial rituals.
+New cases can occur among community, family members and others who have had close physical contact with a patient, including through burial rituals.

 The spread of Ebola can be reduced by washing hands frequently with soap and water.
 Contact tracing is also essential: after a person tests positive, contact tracers interview family members and others who may have been exposed, then monitor them for symptoms for 21 days.